+- o MMR vaccination: \$64

+- o Measles titer: \$20

+- o Mumps titer: \$20

+- o Rubella titer: \$20

+- o Varicella titer: \$20

+- o Hepatitis B titer: \$20

+- o Influenza vaccine, annual: \$25

-MMR vaccination: \$64 o Measles titer: \$ 20 O o Mumps titer: \$20 Rubella titer: \$20 o Varicella titer: \$20 o Hepatitis B titer: \$20 o Varicella vaccination: \$ 117 o o TB test (two-step PPD) \$40 o Tdap: \$40 o Tetanus vaccination: \$20 o Hepatitis B Series: \$ 264 o Twin Rx (Hep A& B): \$ 163 for 3 shot series (this option may be chosen instead of the Hepatitis B series) You may already have most of these immunizations.
-All costs are approximate costs & are subject to change
+- o Varicella vaccination: \$117

+- o TB test (initial two-step PPD, then annual one-step): \$40

+- o Tdap: \$40

+- o Tetanus vaccination: \$20

+- o Hepatitis B Series: \$264

+- o Twin Rx (Hep A& B): \$163 for 3 shot series (this option may be chosen instead of the Hepatitis B series)

+\\\ You may already have most of these immunizations.
+All costs are approximate costs & are subject to change.

-Special Note: Conviction of a felony would prevent a health science program student from participating in any clinical experience.
-Furthermore, other negative background check information (misdemeanors included) may also prevent clinical participation.
+\Special Note: Conviction of a felony could prevent a health science program student from participating in any clinical experience.
+Furthermore, other background check information (misdemeanors included) may also prevent clinical participation.
 If a student is unable to complete the clinical component, they will be dropped from the enrolled clinical course and the program.
 More specific information regarding this issue may be found in your program's student handbook.

 Additionally, conviction of a felony could make a student ineligible to take the licensing exam(s) required by the profession upon graduation.
 Early notification to the appropriate board may be required.
 Program faculty will provide information about this procedure, if applicable.